Winning the Rental Game in High Season

 Below are 3 factors that will influence your probability of finding a rental in Sweden:

 1. Is your company's mobility policy in line with market demands?
 We have seen some companies out in the presss moan and groan about the lack of housing in Sweden.
 Yes, our market is challenging but if said companies mobility policies are sinking their employees and making them not competitive in the market, then perhaps that issue shall be revisited internally.
 There are two things to check with your company: a.
 Will they sign the lease on your behalf?.
 This will make a big difference for you. b.
 What is the budget they allot for different types of employees and size of family?
 If the budget is not in line with the market, you may have a difficult time.
-Check out our rental calculator.
+Check out our rental calculator at the bottom.

 2. You.
 Yes, that is right, you are the master of your success.
 The basics of economics is supply and demand.
 There are more people looking for housing than available rentals.
 Hence, the landlord will choose the tenant that is most to their liking.
 We have seen many tenants in the beginning of their search completely sink their own efforts, despite guidance, by not adjusting to the existing market.
 In Sweden, the squeaky wheel does not get the grease.
 Humility and preparedness goes a long way.
 We had a lovely family that came with a smaller company (a challenge as many landlords prefer Fortune 500 type of tenants) that prepared a PDF with information about them and their family with pictures.
 They were LOVELY to everyone they came in contact with and were super easy going.
 They actually managed to secure a top rental in a high demand area because the landlord genuinely liked them and they were easy for the agent to recommend.
 So, be a nice human and you will see that it will be get you into a great home.
 We call it "rental kharma".